Spirituality

 Integrity

-Guidance on navigating a variety of "sets & settings," including ceremony etiquette
+Guidance on navigating a variety of ceremonial settings and environments

-Discussion of the distinctions between indigenous curanderos or pajés, non-indigenous but gifted & well-trained healers, and facilitators who may have good intentions but lack the capacity to hold a safe, sacred space
+Discussion of the distinctions between indigenous curanderos or pajés, non-indigenous but gifted and well-trained healers, and facilitators who may have good intentions but lack the capacity to hold a safe, sacred space

-Insights into the strengths & limitations of the different ceremonial environments: jungle immersions, retreat centers, private or small group ceremonies, and informal gatherings
+Insights into the strengths and limitations of various ceremonial environments: jungle immersions, retreat centers, private or small group ceremonies, and informal gatherings

-Understanding how the energy of other participants can affect your experience, and how to recognize safety concerns & red flags
+Understanding how the energy of other participants can affect your experience, and how to recognize safety concerns and red flags

 Physicality